Department of Psychological, Social, & Behavioral Sciences

 Prerequisite(s): Psychology major, PS214, and junior or senior status.

 This seminar focuses on the composition of critical literature reviews.
 Students write a critical review of a body of published empirical research on a topic of their selection and present it in the last weeks of the seminar class.
+Students complete a service learning experience that relates to their research topic.

 This experiential course is an opportunity for reflective practice and applies the theory and skills of addiction counseling and/or prevention with the supervision of a practitioner and a faculty member.
 Students are required to secure placement at an internship site prior to the first class.